 - Baked or sautéed cinnamon apples or pears.
 Use my quick baked pears recipe to make apple or pears or saute them in a pan with coconut oil and cinnamon.

-- Coconut yogurt is a fave of mine.
+- Coconut yogurt.
 I sometimes mix it with pumpkin and/or vanilla protein to make a kind of pumpkin pudding and use that as a spread.

 - Any fresh fruit is perfect.

 - Date caramel is another favourite.
 There are a few different ways you can make it.
 For a very simple version, blend dates with hot water or you can add some almond butter or tahini for an extra special caramel.
 Either way a pinch of sea salt is key!